WeatherLab/fsodoc/source/general/environments.rst

 Boot Files
 ----------

-CodeIgniter requires that a PHP script matching the environment's name is located under **APPPATH/Config/Boot**.
+FSO requires that a PHP script matching the environment's name is located under **APPPATH/Config/Boot**.
 These files can contain any customizations that you would like to make for your environment, whether it's updating the error display settings, loading addtional developer tools, or anything else.
 These are